isavgt/JBG060-DC3-Group-12/README.md

 # South Sudan Project

+## DISCLAIMER
+On the day of the deadline, we found that the 'sentiment_analysis' file was not saved correctly.
+Therefore, we miss the code of the figures on the poster.
+However, the figures itselve were saved in the figs folder.

 ## Code description
 This code has been extended by testing sentiment analysis on a test set of articles and article summaries.
 The random test set is created in creation_test_set.py.
 This file produces 2 csv files:
 1. Random_summaries.csv: a csv with a random selection of summaries from articles_summary_cleaned.